Is a 6% Real Estate Commission Still Standard in 2026?

 Example: Anywhere Real Estate, which includes brands like CENTURY 21® and Coldwell Banker®, reported an 80% commission split in its most recent public filing.[7]

-I can relate to this from my own experience as a former agent.
+I can relate to this from my own experience as a former licensed agent in Charleston, S.C.
 Initially, my commission splits were 30% for me and 70% for my brokerage.
-As I reached higher sales volumes, these splits improved to 50/50 and eventually to 70/30 in my favor.
+As I reached higher sales volumes, those splits improved to 50/50, and eventually 70/30 in my favor.
+That climb is typical: most agents start at unfavorable splits and earn their way up over years, often while paying for their own marketing, signage, transaction-coordination tools, and MLS dues out of what's left.

 💸 What do realtors actually earn?